The Importance of Marathon Training Nutrition - Why Marathon Diet is The Hidden Secret to Marathon Success

 Why?
 Because marathon diet is so important that I'd like to call it the hidden secret for marathon success.

 We'll get into the details of this below, but don't just skip this page thinking, oh, I have heard it all before.
-Marathon nutrition is key to a top performance.
+Really, nutrition is pretty important to a successful marathon training program.

 The best marathon diet concentrates on carbohydrates.
 Once carbohydrates enter the body, the body absorbs them as muscle glycogen.